wso2/docs-devant/en/docs/monitoring-and-insights/insights-overview.md

 # Insights Overview

 Devant provides comprehensive insights into APIs created within Devant.
-Devant usage insights provide a range of metrics, including API traffic, error rates, and latency, allowing you to monitor and optimize API performance effectively.
+Usage insights provide a range of metrics, including API traffic, error rates, and latency, allowing you to monitor and optimize API performance effectively.

 With Devant usage insights, you can: